breezey12/speakeasy/README.md

 A content drawer and organizer for jokes and other thoughts.

-Featuers include version control, drag and drop set builder, and other cool stuff.
+Features include version control, drag and drop set builder, and other cool stuff.